Deng Yu (Ming dynasty): Biography

 In early 1362, Deng was in command of the garrison in Nanchang, an important city in Jiangxi.
-In April of that year, the city was unexpectedly attacked by Zhu Cong and Kang Tai, former Han generals who had defected to Zhu Yuanzhang's side but had now returned to the Han side.
-The attack was successful, as Zhu and Kang's artillery destroyed the city walls and their infantry stormed in.
+In April of that year, Nanchang was unexpectedly attacked by Zhu Zong and Kang Tai, former Han generals who had defected to Zhu Yuanzhang's side but had now returned to the Han side.
+The attacking generals' artillery destroyed the city walls and their infantry stormed in.
 Deng had no choice but to flee.
 A month later, Nanchang was recaptured by Xu Da's troops, who had been recalled from the siege of Wuchang.
-Zhu Wenzheng was appointed as the new commander of the city, with Deng serving as his deputy.
-The garrison was reinforced and the city was fortified.
+Zhu Yuanzhang appointed Zhu Wenzheng as the new commander of Nanchang, with Deng serving as his deputy.
+The garrison was reinforced and Nanchang was fortified.

-The careful preparation paid off when the city was besieged by a Han army in June 1363.
+The careful preparation paid off when a Han army besieged Nanchang in June 1363.
 Nanchang successfully held out until Zhu Yuanzhang arrived in late August and won the war at the Battle of Lake Poyang.
-In October 1363, Zhu sent Deng (along with Li Shanchang) to command the defense of Nanjing.
+In October 1363, Zhu sent Deng and Li Shanchang to command the defense of Nanjing.
 The following year, Deng participated in the pacification of Jiangxi.
-After Zhu Wenzheng was dismissed in February 1365, Deng took command of Nanchang with the rank of junior administrator of the branch secretariat of Jiangxi.
+In February 1365, Zhu Yuanzhang dismissed Zhu Wenzheng and appointed Deng to take command of Nanchang.
+Deng held the rank of junior administrator of the branch secretariat of Jiangxi.
 Three months later, he was transferred to Huguang, where he oversaw the demobilization of former Han soldiers and their conversion into soldier-peasants.

-In November 1367, he was appointed right censor-in-chief, and in February 1368, he was included among the tutors of the heir to the throne.
-In early 1368, Zhu Yuanzhang declared himself emperor, named his state the Ming, and appointed his eldest son Zhu Biao as his heir.

-In February 1368, Deng launched attacks on Yuan positions in southern Henan and successfully cleared the adjacent areas of Shanxi by 1369.
-In early 1370, under the leadership of Xu, he marched from Xi'an against the Mongol army led by Köke Temür.
+In November 1367, Deng was appointed right censor-in-chief, and in February 1368, he was included among the tutors of the heir to the throne.
+In early 1368, Zhu Yuanzhang declared himself emperor, named his state the Ming, and appointed his son Zhu Biao as his heir.
+In February 1368, Deng launched attacks on Yuan positions in southern Henan.
+He successfully cleared the adjacent areas of Shanxi by 1369.
+In early 1370, under Xu Da's leadership, he marched from Xi'an against the Mongol army led by Köke Temür.
 Deng emerged victorious, driving Köke Temür back into Mongolia and capturing 84,000 enemy soldiers.